saltyorg/docs/docs/faq/System.md

 ```

 This will set permissions on `/mnt/local`, `/opt` and `/home/<user>` (where `<user>` is replaced with your username) to match saltbox' requirements and expectations.

+If you have installed software that requires unusual permissions within any of these locations, you will need to restore those permissions yourself, as required.